 This followed the departures of Yahoo!
 On April 4, , Yahoo announced a cut of 2, jobs or about 14 percent of 14, workers employed by Yahoo.
 On March 14, Yahoo!
 In an email memo sent to employees in April , Scott Thomson re-iterated his view that customers should come first at Yahoo.
 He defined customers as both users and advertisers.
 He also completely re-organized the company.

-go to link The reorganization took effect on May 1, and included operations in three major groups for Yahoo!
+The reorganization took effect on May 1, and included operations in three major groups for Yahoo!
 The Consumer group has three groups: Media, Connections, and Commerce.
 The customers of this group are the users of Yahoo!.
 The Regions group operates three regions: The customers of this group are the advertisers of Yahoo!.
 It provides technology and support to the other two major groups.

 The Corporate group Finance, Legal, and HR remains unchanged and continues to support the new groups.
 On May 3, , news broke out that Thompson's biography at Yahoo was incorrect.
 The CEO's biography stated that he held a dual accounting and computer science degree from Stonehill College , whereas investigation revealed that Thompson's degree was solely in accounting, and not in Computer Science.